lisad/phaser/README.md

 ## Features

-A phaser Pipeline organizes one or more Phases and does I/O, marshalling source data and checkpoint data between Phases.
+A phaser [](#Pipeline) organizes one or more Phases and does I/O, marshalling source data and checkpoint data between Phases.
 It will

 * load source data from files or a previous phase